Tamgha-e-Khidmat

-Tamgha-i-Khidmat or Tamgha-e-Khidmat (تمغہِ خدمت, literally "medal of services") is a Civilian and military award of the Islamic Republic of Pakistan.
-In Pakistan Army, it is applicable to junior commissioned officers, in addition to the Frontier Corps and the Frontier Constabulary.
-It is given to those Frontier Constabulary service personnel who are serving or has served under the federal government.
-This award is also given to chief petty officers of the navy, flight sergeants of the air force and non-commissioned officers with the equivalent ranks of the eligible forces such as land-based army, air force and navy.
+Tamgha-e-Khidmat or Tamgha-i-Khidmat (تمغہِ خدمت, literally “medal of service”) is a civilian and military award of the Islamic Republic of Pakistan.
+In Pakistan Army, it is applicable to junior commissioned officers, in addition to personnel of the Frontier Corps and the Frontier Constabulary.
+It is given to those Frontier Constabulary personnel who are serving or have served under the federal government.
+This award is also given to chief petty officers of the Pakistan Navy, flight sergeants of the Pakistan Air Force and non-commissioned officers with the equivalent ranks of the eligible forces such as land-based army, air force and navy.

-Also given below the rank of junior commissioned officers, Tamgha-i-Khidmat is usually awarded for rendering "long meritorious or distinguished service of a non-operational nature".
+Also given below the rank of junior commissioned officers, the Tamgha-e-Khidmat is usually awarded for rendering “long meritorious or distinguished service of a non-operational nature”.